staceythood/SQLAlchemyHW/README.md

 * Designed a query to find the most active stations, listed the stations and counts in descending order.
   * Station USC00519281 has the highest number of observations

-* Designed a query to retrieve the last 12 months of temperature observation data (tobs) for the stationwith the highest number of observations and plotted the results as a histogram with `bins=12`.
+* Designed a query to retrieve the last 12 months of temperature observation data (tobs) for the station with the highest number of observations and plotted the results as a histogram with `bins=12`.

 ## Step 2 - Climate App